SRS- 36 Bids Farewell to Cmdr. Scovill and Welcomes Cmdr. Becker

 KINGS BAY, Ga. – Cmdr.
-Matt Scovill, right, relinquish command of Submarine Readiness Squadron 36 (SRS-36) to Cmdr.
+Matt Scovill relinquished command of Submarine Readiness Squadron 36 (SRS-36) to Cmdr.
 Matthew Becker, during a change of command ceremony aboard Naval Submarine Base Kings Bay, Georgia, June 14, 2024.

+Rear Adm.
+Robert E. “Bob” Wirth, commander, Submarine Group Ten presided over the ceremony.

+“Commander Scovill, you’ve done it all, and then some,” said Wirth.
+“Without a doubt, you have left an indelible mark.
+You’ve had a positive impact on Team Kings Bay.
+I wish you and your family the best as you begin your transition to civilian life.
+Know that your 23-years of service has had a lasting impact on our Submarine Force and the U.S. Navy, and I sincerely thank you for all you have done.
+Commander Becker, as you step into your new role, I am certain that your leadership and expertise will further enhance the achievements of Submarine Readiness Squadron 36.”

 |Date Taken: